neurommsig-epilepsy/EpiCom/README.rst

 Step 4
 ~~~~~~
-Perform enrichment with the combine context of Alzheimer's disease and Epilepsy then choose all networks with enrichment scores above the cutoff.
+Perform enrichment with the combine context of Alzheimer's disease and epilepsy then choose all networks with enrichment scores above the cutoff.

 .. image:: https://raw.githubusercontent.com/cthoyt/EpiCom/master/screenshots/comparison-step4.png
         :alt: Step 4: Query Combine Context